20 Genius Christmas Tree Decorating Tips, According to Experts

 Find the perfect location for your tree.

-Your neighbors can't envy something they can't see.
 To show off your holiday artistry, make sure to place your tree near a large, preferably street-facing window.
 Just don't put it too close to the window: As Christmas tree expert Deemer Cass previously explained to Best Life, this can prevent natural sunlight from entering your house and warming the room.

 Use faux florals to fill in balding spots.